SRkokiko/ZorkAssignment/README.md

 use pot
 ```

-The mansion shifts and the **HOLE** in the corridor is finally open.
+The mansion shifts and the **HOLE** in the corridor is finally accesible.

 ---